sunghjung3/workflows/ase_vasp/ga_opt/README.md

 To prevent this, one of the Fe should be renamed to a different chemcial element in your initial skeleton POSCAR (something like Co, which has a similar atomic radius as Fe).

+       Fe   Co   C    N    Mg
+    16    16   96    96    2

-Then, create your own POTPAW directory, and copy the Fe POTCAR into the Co directory.
+Then, create your own POTPAW directory (i.e. `$root_dir/vasp_potpaws`), and copy the Fe POTCAR into the Co directory.
 In this example:

 - `$root_dir/vasp_potpaws/potpaw_PBE/C`
 - `$root_dir/vasp_potpaws/potpaw_PBE/Co`